-After the good fortune of being able to invest in a U.S. venture and being allowed to enter the U.S. to oversee your investment, you’re now thinking that you want to make your U.S. stay more permanent.
-Under the immigration laws, if you are an E-2 treaty investor, you can apply for permanent residence through several channels.
+After having invested in a U.S. venture and been allowed to enter the U.S. to oversee your investment, you’re perhaps now thinking that you want to make your U.S. stay more permanent.
+Under U.S. immigration laws, if you are an E-2 treaty investor (under 8 U.S.C.
+1101(a)(15)(E)), you can apply for permanent residence through one of several channels.
 However, there are a few potential glitches of which you should be aware.

-First, a qualifying person or organization files an immigrant visa petition with U.S. Citizenship and Immigration Services (USCIS) on your behalf.
+First, a qualifying person or organization files an immigrant petition with U.S. Citizenship and Immigration Services (USCIS) on your behalf.
 Second, once USCIS approves that petition, you can apply for permanent residence either while in the U.S. or at a U.S. embassy or consulate, provided there is an available immigrant visa number for you.
 (Waiting lists exist in some categories.)

-You should also be aware of the concept of "dual intent".
+You should also be aware of the concept of "dual intent."
 E-2 status, like other employment-authorized nonimmigrant statuses, means that you have been allowed to enter the U.S. on a temporary basis.
 The law requires that, as an E-2 nonimmigrant, you must return to your country of origin after your work is complete, and you must not intend to stay permanently.

 Most people who have an approved immigrant petition and an available immigrant visa number can acquire their green card by either applying for an immigrant visa stamp at a U.S. embassy or consulate or, if already in the U.S., applying directly for a green card through a process called “adjustment of status.”
-Adjustment of status is more convenient for many applicants, because you don't have to leave the U.S. during the process, can have an attorney represent you at the interview, and have greater appeal rights.
+Adjustment of status is more convenient for many applicants, because you don't have to leave the U.S. during the process, you can have an attorney represent you at the interview, and you have greater appeal rights after a denial.

 The E-2 treaty trader program was created in part to facilitate trade between the U.S. and the various countries with which the U.S. has trade agreements.
 As a consequence, E-2 status gives E-2 nonimmigrants certain legal rights that come from the trade agreement.
 If you wish to adjust status from E-2 to permanent residence while in the U.S., you must be willing to waive, or give up, these rights under the trade agreement.
 To do this, you will need to file Form I-508, Waiver of Rights, Privileges, Exemptions and Immunities, along with your adjustment application.